shyeokchoi/Spring_Web_Practice/README.md

 This is a simple bulletin board project that supports features like user registration, authentication, post writing, comment writing, file upload/download, and temporary storage of posts.

 ## Purpose
-1. Learn how to use the Spring Boot framework.
+1. Learn how to use the Spring Boot MVC framework.
 2. Practice handling exceptions for various cases.
 3. Experience trial and error while developing a bulletin board app that supports more complex features like file uploading and post draft saving, rather than just simple post submissions.
 4. Write basic unit tests for the Service Layer.